 Transcripts and/or audio recordings are accessible online for all of the oral histories in the Stanford Historical Society collection.

-In addition to the ongoing Stanford Faculty and Staff oral history project, the Oral History Program undertakes special theme projects each year.
-Recent projects include the Stanford Pioneering Women project, a panel discussion on the move of the School of Medicine from San Francisco to the Stanford campus, and a project focused on Stanford's efforts to expand the diversity of its undergraduate population.
-Coming soon -- the Stanford Athletics Oral History Program, the Stanford Faculty Senate Oral History Project, and more.
+In addition to the ongoing Stanford Faculty and Staff oral history project, the Oral History Program supports special theme projects each year.
+Recent initiatives include the Stanford Pioneering Women project; panel discussions on the move of the School of Medicine from San Francisco to the Stanford campus, with former deans of the School of Humanities and Sciences, and a faculty perspective on Early Chicano/Latino History at Stanford.
+Alumni also participate in interview projects including during Reunion-Homecoming and at the Black Alumni and Latino Alumni summits in 2019.
+Coming soon -- additional interviews with trustees and senior leaders; the Disability at Stanford Oral History Project; the Stanford COVID-19 Oral History Project; and more.